return42/sphkerneldoc/linux_src_doc/include/crypto/hash_h.rst

 Return
 ------

-0 if the message digest creation was successful; < 0 if an error
+0            if the message digest was successfully calculated;
-        occurred
+-EINPROGRESS if data is feeded into hardware (DMA) or queued for later;
+-EBUSY       if queue is full and request should be resubmitted later;
+other < 0    if an error occurred

 .. _`crypto_ahash_digest`: